 There is a reason why more and more outdoor enthusiasts are switching over from commercial coolers like Volt’s electric cooler to the tough and rugged Yeti cooler.
 Years before Yeti came into the spotlight, there were few coolers on the market that could hold ice for longer than 2-3 days—which is a buzzkill when you want a prolonged outdoor experience.

 Since the founding, YETI has produced coolers with super long ice retention and dozens of high-tech features.
 Though many buyers cringe at the high price tag of a YETI cooler, the cost of the investment is well-worth the amount of food you keep from spoiling, amongst other uses.

 Here are the benefits of buying a Yeti Tundra cooler:

-- YETI coolers provide some of the best ice retention in the market.
-Most Yeti coolers will keep food and drink cool for 5-7 days; others last up to 10 days.
+YETI coolers provide some of the best ice retention in the market.
+Most Yeti coolers will keep food and drink cool for 5-7 days, like when you cool down your tent with a fan; others last up to 10 days.
 Such tremendous ice retention capabilities mean that you can stay outdoors longer, or store food for SHTF scenarios longer.

 The Truth About Capacities

 Before getting into the comparison of different capacities, let’s demystify the truth about just how much space you are actually getting.
 Yeti has been known to use descriptions for their products that do not paint a clear picture about how much quart capacity the coolers truly are and instead give how many cans of beer a cooler can hold alongside dimensions.

 So a lot of people ask, “Can a Yeti 35 really hold 35 quarts or no?”

 The truth is that the numbers in the name have little to do with what the Yeti model you are looking at actually holds.
 The reality is that the dimensions and capacities of the 3 favorite models look like this:

 21” L x 16” W x 15.5” H